 Wood & wire dog gates

 I invented this name, I guess.
-So the wood and wire gates is exactly what it says: dog gates that are made out of these two components, and they were constructed to provide a lightweight durability and function in your house.
-The combination of wood and wire dog gates construction will not only provide you with a super-strong gates for pets, but they also allow your pets (and maybe even yourself?) for more visibility in home.
+So the wood and wire gates are exactly what it says: dog gates that are made out of these two components, and they were constructed to provide lightweight durability and function in your house.
+The combination of wood and wire dog gates construction will not only provide you with super-strong gates for pets, but they also allow your pets (and maybe even yourself?) for more visibility in the home.